Vinaystwt/veritaszk/README.md

 - Asset types or compositions
 - Any data that could reveal financial strategy

-This is guaranteed by the underlying Leo contract — the data does not exist in any queryable public state.
+This is guaranteed by the underlying Leo contract, the data does not exist in any queryable public state.

 [View on npm →](https://www.npmjs.com/package/veritaszk-sdk)